solliancenet/sentinel-defender-workshop-400/day-01/lab03-sentinel-defender.md

 # Configure Sentinel and Defender Integration

-- Configure Sentinel \ Log Analytics
-- Setup Defender Portal integrations
-- Sentinel APIs
-- 3rd party enrichment
-- Utilize notebooks and machine learning

 ## Exercise 1 : Azure Sentinel Basics

 1. Open the Azure Portal in your **paw-1** virtual machine
-2. Select **Azure Sentinel**
+2. Search for and select **Azure Sentinel**
 3. Select the **wssecuritySUFFIX** log analytics workspace
 4. Under **General**, select **Logs**
 5. If prompted with any dialogs, close them.
 6. You should see some previous queries that were run previously
-7. Continue to explore the various Azure Sentinel blade items
+7. Take a few minutes to explore the various Azure Sentinel blade items

     ![Azure Sentinel is displayed.](./media/sentinel-view.png "Browse the Sentinel blade")